-Participants may be asked for their own personal views about:
+Ask the participants for their views about:

-- ▶ their own activity patterns; - what types of activities are considered acceptable for males and females of various ages in the community; - possible barriers to regular activity and how to overcome them; - ways that physical activity might fit into their normal daily routine; - how people can best think about doing the types of resistance exercise recommended for people with type 2 diabetes; and - ways in which participants can best be supported (1) after they have just started their physical activity programme and (2) in the longer term (after 3 or 6 months).
+- ▶ their own activity patterns; - what types of activities are considered acceptable for males and females of various ages in the community; - possible barriers to regular activity and how to overcome them; - ways that physical activity might fit into their normal daily routine; - how people can best think about doing the types of resistance exercise recommended for people with type 2 diabetes; and - what ways can participants best be supported after they have (1) just started their physical activity programme and (2) in the longer term (after 3 or 6 months).

-Participants may be encouraged to take part in some exercise or physical activity during this session.
-For example, they may go on a 15- to 20-minute walk, join in a stretching and aerobic exercise session, do some local dance movements, or do some gardening.
+Encourage participants to take part in some exercise or physical activity during this session.
+For example, take them for a 15- to 20-minute walk, join in a stretching and aerobic exercise session, do some local dance movements or do some gardening.